deligeer/sharken/body/VacuumResinInfusionEquipmentProcess.md

 pointed at an area and will instantly give a temperature reading.
 It is often useful to regularly check a number of areas including the resin bucket, the resin inlet, and the outer portions of the resin flow in order to keep tabs on its progress.
-Stop Watch and Marker
+### Stop Watch and Marker
 While infusing, and especially when practicing with VIP, it is a good idea to monitor resin flow rates and resin flow paths over time.
 This can easily be done with a simple stop watch and a marker.
 Start the timer when resin is first introduced into the laminate.
 At regular intervals, mark the bag with the resin’s current position.
 This piece of information can be especially helpful upon further infusion attempts, determining if small changes in set-up have any noticeable effect.
-Typical Variations in Set-up
+### Typical Variations in Set-up
 With an understanding of basic theory and supplies, it is time to discuss variations of materials within the mold.
 Keep in mind there is no one correct way to do this; however, the general idea is the same regardless of arrangement choices.
-Pg.
-12 of 14

 When choosing material arrangements, it is helpful to understand why resin travels the way it does.
 When a vacuum is pulled, all air is removed from the laminate, creating open spaces of complete vacuum.
 This causes pressure to be placed on the laminate.
 Naturally, this pressure will want to be relieved by refilling the open spaces.
 In VIP, resin will provide this relief.
 There is a common misconception that the vacuum pump is actually sucking resin into the part.
 In actuality, it is the vacuum pressure that is doing the work.
 Once a vacuum is achieved, the pump itself can theoretically be clamped off and removed from the equation (though this is not recommended).
 Infusion will still occur.

 In order to create an even resin front that will wet-out the entire laminate, keep these two resin flow characteristics in mind.

 • Resin wants to fill open spaces created by the vacuum.
 • Resin wants to take the path of least resistance.

 Utilizing these two concepts, it is possible to manipulate resin across an entire laminate with as little as one resin inlet and one vacuum outlet.
 The trick is placing in-bag extensions of these lines in order to create a uniform resin front.
 The following figures show how this is done.
 In figure 1, resin and vacuum lines are placed without the addition of any in-bag extensions.
 As a result, resin will basically travel from one point to the other.
 However, the majority of the laminate will remain untouched, and therefore ruined.

 In figure 2, resin and vacuum lines are extended.
 Vacuum line extensions can be made with spiral tubing, while resin feed line extensions can use either spiral tubing or EnkaFusion Filter Jacket.
 In this example, resin will move very quickly through the gray areas.
 When resin is first infused, the feed line extension will fill very quickly.
 Once this line is full, resin will attempt to reach the nearest possible vacuum line.
 Because the vacuum line has been extended as well, the nearest vacuum point will be directly across the laminate.
 As noted by the resin path arrows, the entire lay-up will be infused.
-General Reminders
+### General Reminders
 Regardless of any particular arrangement of materials, there are a few items that are important to note.
 • Be sure to include a Resin trap in the vacuum line between the mold and the vacuum pump if there is any possibility that resin can enter the vacuum line while still infusing.
-Pg.
-13 of 14
 • Any material that will be later removed (such as surface flow media or spiral tubing) should be placed on peel ply.
 Otherwise, it will be infused into the part.
-A Common Variation
+### A Common Variation
 In the following example, spiral tubing is used for both the resin feed and the vacuum line.
 Resin will enter on one side and fill the length of the tubing very quickly.
 At that point, resin will begin to flow across the laminate.
 While this approach is simpler to set up, the resin will need to travel across a longer distance.
 Depending on what materials and equipment are used, this distance becomes a significant factor.
 However, on the up-side, the inside surface texture of the finished part will be consistent.
-Larger Projects
+## Larger Projects
 Now that the theory of infusion is understood, it is very easy to expand on these concepts in order to apply them to larger projects.
 As resin travels away from the feed line, it will encounter more resistance, ultimately slowing down.
 To combat this, large projects will require multiple resin and vacuum lines.
 In general, resin lines should not be more than 30-36” apart under ideal conditions.
 However, when using less permeable materials or higher viscosity resins, this number may need to be reduced.
 It is important to experiment with the specific material set before attempting to create a large project.
-Conclusion
+## Conclusion
 Vacuum infusion can appear to be a daunting endeavor, but it doesn’t have to be.
-Experiment with different materials and arrangements, as small changes can create significantly different Pg.
-14 of 14 outcomes.
+Experiment with different materials and arrangements, as small changes can create significantly different outcomes.
 Though the first few attempts may be unsuccessful, once the basics are learned, infusion will quickly become second nature.
-A Place to Start
+## A Place to Start
 We created our #590-A Vacuum Infusion Trial Kit as a means of familiarizing someone with the materials that are unique to vacuum infusion.
 We strongly suggest significant experience with both vacuum bagging and room temperature molding before tackling resin infusion.
 This kit contains enough material to build 3 infusion trial projects up to 24” x 13” each.
 After completing these 3 “practice” laminates you will be familiar with EnkaFusion Nylon Matting, Lantor Soric, EnkaFusion Filter Jacket and Divinymat Sandwich Core.
 You will be able to judge the differences in resin travel and conformability as suits your future infusion applications.
 Additionally, you will be able to install your vacuum and resin lines and get some experience controlling your resin bucket and resin flow.
 This kit contains:

-#505-A Resin Bucket 1 Gallon (x3) #1605-A Flow Regulator (x2)
+* #505-A Resin Bucket 1 Gallon (x3)
+* #1605-A Flow Regulator (x2)
-#512-B Resin Line Holder (x3) #1606-A Spring Clamp
+* #512-B Resin Line Holder (x3)
+* #1606-A Spring Clamp
-#893 Vacuum Tubing 5’pieces (x3) #906-A T-Fittings (x6)
+* #893 Vacuum Tubing 5’pieces (x3)
+* #906-A T-Fittings (x6)
-#1601 Zip Strips (x6) #1400 Filter Jacket 18” (x3)
+* #1601 Zip Strips (x6)
+* #1400 Filter Jacket 18” (x3)
-#1400 Filter Jacket 5” (x3) #1403 Spiral Tubing 5’ pieces (x3)
+* #1400 Filter Jacket 5” (x3)
+* #1403 Spiral Tubing 5’ pieces (x3)
-#582 Peel Ply 5’x5” pieces (x3) #582 Peel Ply 20”x5” pieces (x3)
+* #582 Peel Ply 5’x5” pieces (x3)
+* #582 Peel Ply 20”x5” pieces (x3)
-#1024 DIVINYMAT® 24”x16” #1409 Lantor Soric® 24”x16.37”
+* #1024 DIVINYMAT® 24”x16”
+* #1409 Lantor Soric® 24”x16.37”
-#1401 Nylon Matting 24”x13” Instruction Sheet
+* #1401 Nylon Matting 24”x13” Instruction Sheet

 In order to use the kit, you will need your own vacuum pump, bagging materials and vacuum tubing to attach to the bag.
 Also, you will need to supply your own resin and reinforcement.
 Last, you will need a mold that will require a laminate no larger than 24” x 13” that also has a relatively large flange.
 This kit will supply everything you need for:
- One laminate using EnkaFusion Nylon Matting as a Flow Media One laminate using Lantor Soric® as a Flow Media
+* One laminate using EnkaFusion Nylon Matting as a Flow Media
+* One laminate using Lantor Soric® as a Flow Media
- One laminate using Divinymat® Sandwich Core as a Flow Media It includes all of the supplies for resin bucket setup and resin lines, EnkaFusion Filter Jacket, spiral tubing vacuum extensions, and enough peel ply to handle 3 jobs this size.
+* One laminate using Divinymat® Sandwich Core as a Flow Media

+It includes all of the supplies for resin bucket setup and resin lines, EnkaFusion Filter Jacket, spiral tubing vacuum extensions, and enough peel ply to handle 3 jobs this size.

 If you can vacuum bag, you can infuse resin.
 The objective of this kit is to help you make informed decisions about choosing your flow media, placing and using spiral tubing and designing successful experiments for your own projects in the future.
 After completing these trial projects, you will be confident in planning your future flow media and resin line set up.
 You will be familiar with all of the terms used in this brochure and hopefully, will be able to reduce the learning curve and costs associated with the trial and error of successful vacuum infusion!